Easy As Cookies

 Notes

-This recipe is adapted from the Triple Cinnamon Scones recipe from King Arthur Flour.
+This recipe was from the Triple Cinnamon Scones recipe from King Arthur Baking.

 • A strawberry and cream scone, propped up to show the top.